 Rebbe Ze’ev Wolf of Cherni-Ostra’ah was a disciple of the Maggid of Mezritch and Rebbe Meshulam Feivush of Zabriz.
-He was the Rabbi and Admo”r of Cherni-Ostra’ah in the Ukraine.
+He was the Rabbi and Admo”r of Cherni-Ostra’ah in Ukraine.

-In the year 5558 (1798), about twenty years after the first great Chassidic aliyah to the Land of Israel, Rebbe Ze’ev Wolf made aliyah to Israel, settling first in Haifa and afterwards in Tiberias.
+In the year 5558 (1798), about twenty years after the first great Chassidic aliyah to the Land of Israel, Rebbe Ze’ev Wolf made aliyah to Israel, settling first in Haifa and afterward in Tiberias.
 After the passing of Rebbe Avraham of Kalisk, Rebbe Ze’ev Wolf was appointed to be the leader of the Chassidim.
 Rebbe Ze’ev Wolf’s students included Rebbe Menachem Mendel of Kosov – the father of the Vizhnitz dynasty – and Rebbe David Shlomo of Eibschitz, author of “Arvei Nachal.”
 He passed away on the fifth of Adar, 5583 (1823) and was laid to rest in Tiberias, in the section of the disciples of the Ba’al Shem Tov.

 Guidance for a Simple Jew who Attained Spiritual Heights

 A simple man (with no special spiritual aptitude withstood a great trial.
 (The type of trial he withstood is not recorded.
 Generally, however, ‘a great trial’ refers to a trial in maintaining sexual purity, as in the trial of Joseph).
 In reward, Heaven granted him a special gift: Whenever he would mention God’s Name, such as when praying or reciting a blessing, he would feel God’s majesty in his soul.
-As a result, whenever this man would utter pray or make a blessing, his entire body would begin to tremble and he would feel that his organs were burning up in fear.
+As a result, whenever this man would utter a prayer or make a blessing, his entire body would begin to tremble and he would feel that his organs were burning up in fear.

 There are stories about tzaddikim who merited lofty heights and did not want them.
 Rebbe Zusha of Anapoli merited to see Heaven like the Rambam and was not able to contain it.
-It is told of the Rebbe of Komarna that every time that he learned what one of the sages in the gemara taught, he would see that sage before him.
+It is told of the Rebbe of Komarna that every time that he learned what one of the sages in the Talmud taught, he would see that sage before him.
 The teaching of the Jerusalem Talmud that when a person learns Talmud, it is as if the sage who taught that particular teaching stands before him – spontaneously occurred to him.
 But the Rebbe of Kamarna asked God to take that spiritual height away from him, as it disturbed his study.

-Our simple Jew, who did not understand why he would be experiencing such lofty spiritual heights, came to the Rebbe of Cherni-Ostra and complained that he did not know what happened to him, but he could not bear the suffering it entailed.
+Our simple Jew, who did not understand why he would be experiencing such lofty spiritual heights, came to the Rebbe of Cherni-Ostra’ah and complained that he did not know what happened to him, but he could not bear the suffering it entailed.
 He entreated the Rebbe to help him to disengage from this spiritual level.

 Rebbe Ze’ev Wolf said to him: “You have merited and were given something that others ask for and toil for their entire lives.
 All the tzaddikim serve God all their lives with an inner desire to reach this level, and you have received it as a gift.
 How can you forgo it?
 The Rebbe then proceeded to teach him how to live with this lofty level.